 Robinson says he appreciates Cin7’s “robustness and ease of use” and the ability to easily mine data to help make procurement easier.

 “Sometimes our top sellers are things that have proven to be really surprising to me.
 We’re really good at reordering,” he says.
 “I didn’t have that full view before.
 It’s made me a lot more careful about how I order and it’s helped me make better purchasing decisions.”

-Sausalito Ferry Co. not only keeps less inventory on hand, but with Cin7 can fulfill online orders through its brick-and-mortar stock, if necessary.
+Sausalito Ferry Co. not only keeps less inventory on hand but with Cin7 can fulfill online orders through its brick-and-mortar stock, if necessary.
 This has made operations more efficient and cost-effective.

-“That way we can use the brick-and-mortar inventory as backup to the website,” says Robinson.
+“That way we can use the brick-and-mortar inventory as a backup to the website,” says Robinson.
 “I would have to hire a full-time employee to get everything scanned, and that savings gained would probably not offset the cost of that added employee.”